omjoshi29/Clone-of-orbitz.com/README.md

 # Clone of Orbitz.com

 This project is a clone of orbitz.com, which is a is a travel fare aggregator website.
 This is a collaborative project, completed within 6 days with a team of 6 members, as a part of 'Construct-week' project at Masai School.
-This website have end to end functionalities from SignUp/LogIn and searching the hotel rooms to booking and payment.
+This website has end to end functionalities from SignUp/LogIn and searching the hotel rooms to booking and payment.

 ## Deployed link